zachanassian/tu_optimize/README.md

   -s: use surge (default is fight).
   -t &lt;num&gt;: set the number of threads, default is 4.
   -turnlimit &lt;num&gt;: set the number of turns in a battle, default is 50.
+  -v: less verbose output.
+Omits output about your and enemy's deck and fortress
   win:     simulate/optimize for win rate. [default].
   defense: simulate/optimize for win rate + stall rate. can be used for defending deck.
 Flags for climb: